100+ Things to do in New York City with Kids in 2026

 Gardens in the Bronx

-#103 New York Botanic Gardens not only have beautiful gardens to explore, but they also have family workshops starting at age 2.
+The New York Botanical Gardens not only have beautiful gardens to explore, but they also have family workshops starting at age 2.
 Scavenger Hunts are always available.
 If you are around for the holidays, they have a fantastic train exhibit.

 Museums for Kids in the Bronx

-#105 Bronx Children’s Museum has both a museum building and a traveling bus.
-Bronx Children’s Museum is located next to Yankee Stadium.
+The Bronx Children’s Museum has both a museum building and a traveling bus.
+The Bronx Children’s Museum is located next to Yankee Stadium.

 Sports for Kids in the Bronx